In a Superorganic Civilization endorsing The Principles Of Nature

 We’ve got to look within for an answer.
 But how to maximize benevolence then?

-Free will is kind of different from freedom.
-Freedom is the consequence of free will and the willingness to operate within the boundaries of natural laws.
-People who have studied esoterica are correct, it is only when we can obey nature that we are truly free.
+Freedom is the consequence of free will and the willingness to operate within the boundaries of Natural Laws.
+People who have studied Esoterica are correct, it is only when we can obey nature that we are truly free!

 How bad does it have to become before a majority embraces benevolence?

-So when talking of benevolence and based on our words above, we ought to understand that it has never existed so far, though it is the only fashion to achieve the “Superorganic Civilization” in which individual benevolence organizes spontaneously, allowing each of us to optimize the realization of our passions and without asking permission to anybody.
+So when talking of benevolence and based on our words above, we ought to understand that it has never existed so far, though it is the only fashion to achieve the “Superorganic Civilization” in which individual benevolence organizes spontaneously, allowing each of us to optimize the realization of a Greater Good inspired by Natural Law and thus without asking permission for anything to anybody.